robertorosero/pyhtonmig/Doc/library/stdtypes.rst

    .. method:: update([other])

       Update the dictionary with the key/value pairs from *other*, overwriting existing keys.
 Return ``None``.

-      :meth:`update` accepts either another dictionary object or an iterable of key/value pairs (as a tuple or other iterable of length two).
+      :meth:`update` accepts either another dictionary object or an iterable of key/value pairs (as tuples or other iterables of length two).
 If keyword arguments are specified, the dictionary is then updated with those key/value pairs: ``d.update(red=1, blue=2)``.